ConnorBurgess/Currency-exchanger/README.md

 * Create an account on [ExchangeRate-Api](https://www.exchangerate-api.com/)
 * Login and copy "Your API Key" on main page.
 * Create .env file in top level of project
-* Insert line "API_KEY: {Your API key}" without quotes or curly brackets in .env file.
+* Insert line "API_KEY={Your API key}" without quotes or curly brackets in .env file.

 * * *